-The share of traded coal increased from 7 % in 1970 to 18 % in 2017.
+The share of traded coal increased from 5 % in 1970 to 23 % in 2019.
 Although the majority of the extracted coal is still used domestically, the traded share gains in significance.
 The majority of global coal exports stems from only two countries: Australia and Indonesia.
-With 420.8 million tonnes and 419.2 million tonnes, respectively, of net-exportsnet-exports = exports minus imports in 2017, Australia and Indonesia were by far the biggest net-exporters of coal.
-On the other hand, India and Japan were the top net-importersnet-imports = imports minus exports with 253.6 million tonnes and 197.5 million tonnes, respectively.
+With 576.5 million tonnes and 433.8 million tonnes, respectively, of net-exportsnet-exports = exports minus imports in 2019, Australia and Indonesia were by far the biggest net-exporters of coal.
+On the other hand, China and India were the top net-importersnet-imports = imports minus exports with 283.2 million tonnes and 237.7 million tonnes, respectively.
 This, again, shows how economic growth and the rapidly rising demand for energy of emerging economies is often fuelled by coal.

 Global fossil fuel consumption

 For the material sub-category ‘coal’, data on consumption is not available yet.
 Hence, the Raw Material Profile presents data on overall fossil fuel consumption.
 In general, fossil fuel consumption grew from 9.6 billion tonnes in 1970 to 15.0 billion tonnes in 2013.
-The next figure illustrates how global consumption of fossil fuels is distributed among world regions and via which sectors and product groups direct and indirect flowsThe indicator Raw Material Consumption (RMC) takes into account indirect flows.
+The next figure illustrates how global consumption of fossil fuels is distributed among world regions and via which sectors and product groups direct and indirect flowsThe indicator material footprint (MF, also called RMC) takes into account indirect flows.
 It thus captures the amount of domestic and foreign extraction of materials needed along all supply chains to produce the final products consumed in a country.

 For more information, see our specific story on material consumption or the method-section. of fossil fuels end up in final consumption.